spiral/docs/stempler/inheritance.md

 Stempler includes the ability to aggregate multiple blocks defined within the template.

 ### Classic Approach
 Often you would need to add custom JS or CSS resource to your layout.
-To achieve it using `block` directives wrap needed resources into block and append content to it in your child template.
+To achieve it use `block` directives wrap needed resources into the block and append content to it in your child template.

 Modify `app/views/layout/base.dark.php` as: